gcapes/git-course/_episodes/03-history.md

 ```
 {: .language-bash}

-We can checkout our previous version using our tag instead of a commit
+We can switch back to our previous version using our tag instead of a commit
 identifier.

 ```